idaholab/virtual_test_bed/doc/content/htgr/assembly/index.md

 Because we know *a priori* that the equal-volume OpenMC tally cells *should* all map to equal volumes, this will help ensure that the volumes used for heat source normalization are also all equal.
-For further discussion of this setting and a pictorial description of the possible effect of non-equal mapped vlumes, please see the [OpenMCCellAverageProblem](https://cardinal.cels.anl.gov/source/problems/OpenMCCellAverageProblem.html) documentation.
+For further discussion of this setting and a pictorial description of the possible effect of non-equal mapped volumes, please see the [OpenMCCellAverageProblem](https://cardinal.cels.anl.gov/source/problems/OpenMCCellAverageProblem.html) documentation.

 Because the blocks in the OpenMC mesh mirror